News release from SCAN:

 About SCAN (Stop Child Abuse and Neglect)

 Located at 500 West Main Street, SCAN impacted the lives of 23,600 adults and children in Allen and 18 surrounding northeast and north central Indiana counties in the agency’s fiscal year 2014, ending September 30th, 2014.
-SCAN provides prevention as well as preservation services for children and families who are victims of, or are at-risk for child abuse and neglect.
-The vast majority of our services are provided at no cost to clients.
+SCAN’s mission is to protect children, prepare parents, strengthen families and education our community to Stop Child Abuse and Neglect.
+The agency provides prevention as well as preservation services for children and families who are victims of, or are at-risk for child abuse and neglect.
+The vast majority of our services are provided at no cost.
+If you or someone you know if a parent in need of support, contact SCAN – we want to help families.
 For more information, visit us at www.scanfw.org.
 To report child maltreatment, call Indiana Child Abuse/Neglect Hotline: 800.800.5556.